lipido/paperdown/README.md

    conda activate paperdown
    ```

-### Generating the PDF
+### Generating the PDF and DOCX

 1. Write your paper in `paper.md`.

-2. Use `make` to generate the PDF:
+2. Use `make` to generate the PDF and DOCX:
    ```bash
    make
    ```

-   This will use Pandoc to convert `paper.md` into a PDF, applying the specified citation style and formatting.
-The generated PDF will be located at `build/paper.pdf`.
+   This will use Pandoc to convert `paper.md` into both a PDF and a DOCX document, applying the specified citation style and formatting.
+The generated files will be located in the `build/` directory:
+   - PDF: `build/paper.pdf`
+   - DOCX: `build/paper.docx`

 ### File Structure